-As a holistic skin therapist who focuses on skin health using Germanic Healing Knowledge and a whole body approach, I get asked about about my thoughts on Botox, Micro-needling, Chemical Peels and other invasive anti-aging treatments a lot, so I want to take this opportunity to explain HOW aging occurs from an internal perspective, and how these treatments can interrupt that process and even accelerate aging in the long term.
+As a holistic skin therapist who focuses on skin health using the Biological Laws of Nature and a whole body approach, I get asked about about my thoughts on Botox, Micro-needling, Chemical Peels and other invasive anti-aging treatments a lot, so I want to take this opportunity to explain HOW aging occurs from an internal perspective, and how these treatments can interrupt that process and even accelerate aging in the long term.

 I am completely aware that many women have these treatments done regularly, so please understand that this blog post is strictly for educational purposes only, and that this space will always remain judgement free, whether you choose to have these services done or not.

 The skin is our largest organ, enveloping our entire body, protecting it from the external world, while also helping to regulate our body temperature.
 Because it is our shield from the external world, the beauty industry misleads us by making us believe that healthy skin comes solely from topical products, but this way of marketing couldn’t be further from the truth.